The $1/c$ expansion of general relativity in a $3+1$ formulation, revisited: Introduction

 Recently, in \cite{Elbistan:2022plu} the large $c$ expansion of GR was worked out within a $3+1$ formulation\footnote{See \cite{Gourgoulhon:2012ffd} for a review of $3+1$ formalism of GR.}.
-In addition to the standard Arnowitt-Deser-Misner (ADM) decomposition \cite{Arnowitt:1962hi}, the related formulation is also suitable for its dual which was dubbed by the authors the Kol-Smolkin (KS) decomposition\footnote{See the original work of Kol and Smolkin \cite{Kol:2010si} where such a decomposition was first used.}.
-Here, the duality means that the role of the metric and the inverse metric get interchanged betweens those decompositions.
-Despite this fact, they have the same common form of the Einstein-Hilbert action.
-Having showed this fact, the authors in \cite{Elbistan:2022plu} confined themselves to the KS decomposition and performed the expansion up to $1/c^2$ order.
+In addition to the standard Arnowitt-Deser-Misner (ADM) decomposition \cite{Arnowitt:1962hi}, the related formulation is also suitable for its dual which was dubbed by the authors the Kol-Smolkin (KS) decomposition\footnote{See the original work of Kol and Smolkin \cite{Kol:2010si}.
+For an earlier use of that decomposition we refer to \cite{Deriglazov:2017jub}. }.
+Here, the duality means that the roles of the metric and its inverse get interchanged between those decompositions.
+Despite this fact, they have a common form of the Einstein-Hilbert action.
+Having showed that, the authors in \cite{Elbistan:2022plu} confined themselves to the KS decomposition and performed the expansion up to $c^{-2}$ order.
 They also investigated the symmetries and the equations of motion in the expansion within the KS formulation.

-In this paper, we begin by asking the question whether the duality of the decompositions hold at the level of expansion.
-In order to understand this, we go back to the original parent action which is valid for both decompositions and invent a new method to perform the expansion without choosing a specific decomposition.
+In this paper, we take a step back and begin by asking the question whether the duality of the decompositions hold at the level of expansion.
+In order to understand this, we return to the original parent action which is valid for both decompositions and invent a new method to perform the expansion without choosing a specific decomposition.
 As a result, the idea of duality leads to a novel and systematic expansion scheme that generates compact formulas up to $c^{-3}$ order which are applicable to both decompositions readily.
-Since the KS form and its expansion were heavily explored in \cite{Elbistan:2022plu}, we apply our generic results to the ADM case and expand the action up to $c^{-3}$ order which goes beyond the results of \cite{Elbistan:2022plu}.
+Since the KS form and its expansion were heavily explored in \cite{Elbistan:2022plu}, we apply our generic results to the ADM case and expand the action up to $c^{-3}$ order which goes beyond the former results.

 We emphasize that our expansion scheme includes both odd and even powers of $1/c$.
-A systematic method of obtaining the $1/c^2$ expansion which includes only even powers out of $1/c$ expansion was built in \cite{Elbistan:2022plu}.
+A systematic method of obtaining the $1/c^2$ expansion (sometimes called the even expansion) which includes only even powers of $1/c$ was built in \cite{Elbistan:2022plu}.
 Combining the method therein and our results here, one may push the even expansion up to the order $c^{-6}$.
-In this paper, our aim is to devise a covariant method for the $3+1$ decomposition of the $1/c$ expansion based on the idea of duality and extend the computations beyond the previous results.
+In this paper, based on the idea of duality, our aim is to devise a unified method for the $1/c$ expansion without referring to a specific decomposition and extend the computations beyond those previous results.